Kayleen Hartman

 Lauren Keenan

-Lauren Keenan supports the Special Programs- Mexico Department at KIND, which she joined in October 2021.
+Lauren Keenan supports the Legal Programs Department at KIND, which she joined in October 2021.
 She graduated from New York University with a degree in Latin American Studies & Human Rights from the Gallatin School of Individualized Study in 2008, and earned her J.D. from Northeastern University School of Law in 2013.
 Lauren has been an advocate for immigrants throughout her career, with a particular focus on survivors of human trafficking and other violent crime.
 Most recently, she was the Supervising Attorney for the New Mexico Immigrant Law Center’s anti-trafficking project.
 Prior to that role, Lauren spent several years as a staff attorney with NMILC representing survivors of domestic violence, sexual assault, and those seeking asylum in the United States.
 Before beginning law school, she worked as an intensive case manager for immigrant survivors of human trafficking in New York City, and her experience working with directly with clients and learning more about the challenges facing the immigrant community in the United States inspired her to apply to law school and become an immigration attorney.
+Lauren is licensed to practice law in New Mexico and is engaged in the federal practice of immigration law.

 Cielo Fortin-Camacho